shaunreichman/investment_tracker/docs/specs_completed/DISTRIBUTION_METHOD_CONSOLIDATION_SPEC.md

 ## Overview

 Currently, the Fund model has three separate methods for adding distributions:
-- `add_distribution()` - Basic distribution with amount and type
+- `create_distribution()` - Basic distribution with amount and type
 - `add_interest_distribution_with_withholding_tax()` - Interest distribution with complex withholding tax calculations
 - `add_interest_distribution_without_withholding_tax()` - Interest distribution without withholding tax

 This creates complexity, code duplication, and inconsistent interfaces.
-We need to consolidate these into a unified `add_distribution()` method that handles all distribution scenarios through optional parameters.
+We need to consolidate these into a unified `create_distribution()` method that handles all distribution scenarios through optional parameters.

 ## Design Philosophy